KnowageLabs/Knowage-Documentation/functionalities-guide/behavioural-model/index.rst

 Finally initiate the profile attributes using the Attribute tab.

 Profile attributes can be single value or multivalue.
 For single manual input, just type the value.
-For simple multivalue ones, separate values using commas.
+For simple multivalue ones, separate values using commas or the complex syntax, according to the setting of the profile attributes.

 .. figure:: media/image74.png